 A study of processes, systems and instruments for obtaining and disseminating information pertaining to school and community; the investigation and analysis of procedures for utilizing human and physical community resources for improving education.
+This course will include field activities, group projects, and individual activities.
 Prerequisite: EDU 601 and admission to administration program.